ImFlog/schema-registry-plugin/README.md

 ## Usage

+This plugin requires Gradle 8.0 or later (kotlin minimum version required by downstream libraries).

 The plugin relies on two libraries that are not available on common repositories, you will have to add them to your `buildscript`: